• Skip to main content

 🥫 Storing and Reheating

-Allow the meat floss to cool completely to room temperature before storing.
-Store the beef in an airtight container or resealable plastic bag.
-Also, make sure the meat floss is completely dry before storage.
+Before storing, allow the meat floss (dambu nama) to cool completely to room temperature and make sure it's completely dry.
+Store the beef floss in an airtight container or resealable plastic bag.

-Beef floss is typically enjoyed at room temperature, but if you need to reheat it, you can do so in the oven.
+Meat floss is typically enjoyed at room temperature, but if you need to reheat it, you can do so in the oven.
 Preheat your oven to a low temperature, around 300°F. Spread the meat floss in a single layer on a baking sheet.
 Heat for 5-10 minutes, checking frequently to avoid overheating.
-This method helps to refresh the crispiness without overcooking.
+Reheating the beef floss will help refresh the crispiness without overcooking the meat.

 💭 Recipe Tips